-March 2015 December 2014
+June 2015 March 2015

-Single-family (1) 636 705
+Single-family (1) 704 643

-Multi-family (1) 321 342
+Multi-family (1) 427 324

+(1) Shown in thousands of units:

 (1) Shown in thousands of units: Source: U.S. Census Bureau

-As of March 2015, on a period-over-period basis, single-family housing starts decreased by 9.8% during the trailing three months, while multi-family housing starts declined by approximately 6.1% during the same period.
-Even though home prices have recovered meaningfully over the last few years, this recovery has not translated into notable growth in single-family housing starts, although poor weather may have negatively impacted housing starts during the first quarter of 2015.
+Three month trailing single-family housing starts increased by 9.5% from March 2015 to June 2015, while multi-family housing starts increased by approximately 31.8% during the same period.
+Even though home prices have recovered meaningfully over the last few years, this recovery still has not translated into notable growth in single-family housing starts.

-Data released by S&P Indices for its S&P/Case-Shiller Home Price Indices for February 2015 showed that, on average, home prices had increased from November 2014 by 0.5% for both its 10- and 20-City Composites, respectively.
-Home price appreciation has been relatively modest in 2014 and early 2015, following strong appreciation in 2013.
-According to the report, home prices remain below the peak levels of 2006, but, on average, are back to their autumn 2004 levels for both the 10- and 20-City Composites.
-Finally, as indicated in the table above, as of February 2015, the national inventory of foreclosed homes fell to 553,000 units, a 27% decline when compared to February 2014; this represented the fortieth consecutive month with a year-over-year decline and the lowest level since March 2008.
+Data released by S&P Indices for its S&P/Case-Shiller Home Price Indices for May 2015 showed that, on average, home prices had increased from February 2015 by 3.2% for its 20-City Composite and by 2.9% for its 10-City Composite.
+Home price appreciation has been relatively modest in 2014 and the first half of 2015, following strong appreciation in 2013.
+According to the report, home prices remain below the peak levels of 2006, but, on average, are back to their December 2004 and February 2005 levels for the 10- and 20-City Composites, respectively.
+Finally, as indicated in the table above, as of May 2015, the national inventory of foreclosed homes fell to 491,000 units, a 27.4% decline when compared to May 2014; this represented the forty-third consecutive month with a year-over-year decline and the lowest level since December 2007.
 As a result, there are many fewer unsold foreclosed homes overhanging the housing market than there were a year ago.
 We believe that near-term home price trends are more likely to be driven by fundamental factors such as economic growth, mortgage rates, and affordability, rather than by technical factors such as shadow inventory.
-Shadow inventory represents the number of properties that are seriously delinquent, in foreclosure, or held as REO by mortgage servicers, but not currently listed on multiple listing services.
+Shadow inventory represents the number of properties that are seriously delinquent, in foreclosure, or held as REO by mortgage servicers, but not currently listed on the multiple listing service.

-On April 3, 2015, the U.S. Bureau of Labor Statistics, or "BLS," reported that, as of March 2015, the U.S. unemployment rate remained at 5.5%.
-Another, perhaps more relevant, measure of labor market conditions is employment growth, which slowed down in March after having been relatively robust in recent months.
-The BLS reported that non-farm payrolls rose by 126,000 during March, ending a one-year streak of employment gains above 200,000 per month.
-We believe that this decline was likely attributable in part to adverse weather and a stronger dollar restraining U.S. exports.
-While it is difficult to quantify the relationship between employment data and the housing and mortgage markets, we believe that, notwithstanding March's relatively lackluster payroll report, current levels of unemployment and job creation do not represent an impediment to a continuing housing recovery.
-However, the continued recovery of the housing market, while supported by still-historically-low mortgage rates and the improvement in home prices, faces a number of potential headwinds.
-These include volatility in interest rates, the sluggish rate of growth in housing starts and new loan origination due to still-tight credit standards, and the uneven pace of the recovery of the U.S. economy.
+On July 2, 2015, the U.S. Bureau of Labor Statistics, or "BLS," reported that, as of June 2015, the U.S. unemployment rate declined to 5.3%.
+Another, perhaps more relevant, measure of labor market conditions is employment growth, which was relatively robust during the second quarter.
+The BLS reported that non-farm payrolls rose by 223,000 during June, a strong report after some softness earlier in the quarter.
+While it is difficult to quantify the relationship between employment data and the housing and mortgage markets, we believe that current levels of unemployment and job creation are generally supportive of the housing market.
+While the housing market is also currently supported by low mortgage rates, it faces a number of potential headwinds.
+These include high interest rate volatility, the constraining effects of still-tight credit standards on both housing starts and new loan originations, and the uneven pace of the recovery of the U.S. economy.